kellyjonbrazil/jc/docs/parsers/url.md

 jc - JSON Convert URL string parser

+Normalized, Encoded, and Decoded versions of the original URL and URL parts are included in the output.
+Encoding and Decoding is best effort.

+> Note: Do not use the Encoded fields for a URL that has already been
+> Encoded.
+Similarly, do not use the Decoded fields for a URL that has
+> already been Decoded.

 This parser will work with naked and wrapped URL strings:

 - `scheme://host/path`
 - `URL:scheme://host/path`
 - `<scheme://host/path>`
 - `<URL:scheme://host/path>`

-Normalized, Encoded, and Decoded versions of the original URL and URL parts are included in the output.

-> Note: Do not use the encoded fields for a URL that has already been
-> encoded.
-Similarly, do not use the decoded fields for a URL that has
-> already been decoded.

 Usage (cli):